 - Driving without insurance.
 All New Jersey motorists must carry minimum insurance coverage and failure to do so may result in a citation.

-- Driving without a license or with a suspended license.
+- Driving while suspended.
 This is a serious offense, especially if your license was suspended for other traffic infractions.

 - Driving without proper registration.
 Driving an unregistered car is an offense which can add points to your license.

-- Leaving an accident scene.
+- Leaving the scene of an accident.
 Committing a hit-and-run accident is a serious crime, especially if the accident caused injuries or deaths.